 - Which Barrister, clerk or member of staff you are complaining about

 A complaint received will be referred to the Senior Clerk together with copies of any significant supporting evidence and/or correspondence.

-If the complaint involves the Senior Clerk it will be dealt with by the Head of Chambers or another senior member of Chambers appointed by him/her for this purpose.
+If the complaint involves the Senior Clerk then it will be dealt with by the Head of Chambers or another Senior Member of Chambers appointed by him/her for this purpose.

-If the complaint relates to the Head of Chambers, it will be dealt with by a panel of three, appointed by the Chambers' Management Committee which will include at least one Queen's Counsel.
+If the complaint relates to the Head of Chambers, then it will be dealt with by a panel of three, appointed by the Chambers' Management Committee, which will include at least one King's Counsel.

-If the complaint involves a specific barrister, clerk or staff member, the matter will be discussed with that person following which we will respond to you with a view to resolving the matter.
+If the complaint involves a specific Barrister, clerk or staff member, then the matter will be discussed with that person, following which we will respond to you with a view to resolving the matter.

 If you consider the issue not to have been resolved to your satisfaction, the matter will be referred to the Head of Chambers, who will then investigate and liaise with you as appropriate.

 In dealing with the complaint, the matter will be reviewed to assess the need for:-